 This page is an overview of Kubernetes.

-Google started the Kubernetes project in 2014.
+Google open-sourced the Kubernetes project in 2014.
 Kubernetes builds upon a decade and a half of experience that Google has with running production workloads at scale, combined with best-of-breed ideas and practices from the community.

 Even though Kubernetes provides a lot of functionality, there are always new scenarios that would benefit from new features.
 Application-specific workflows can be streamlined to accelerate developer velocity.
 Ad hoc orchestration that is acceptable initially often requires robust automation at scale.
 This is why Kubernetes was also designed to serve as a platform for building an ecosystem of components and tools to make it easier to deploy, scale, and manage applications.